Menu

 Responding to a Small Claims Case

-If you are being sued in Small Claims Court it is important to understand the steps you must take to defend the claim against you.
+If you are being sued in Small Claims Court, it is important to understand the steps you must take to defend yourself.

-Counter Claims & Third Party Claims
+Counterclaims & Third Party Claims

 Preparing for a Small Claims Trial